Switching From Glasses to Contact Lenses? Here's What You Need to Know...

 Contact lenses, like most things in life, come with responsibilities.
-However they are very simple procedures, and your optician will be sure to tell you about them.
+However they require very simple procedures, and your optician will be sure to tell you about them.

 - Always have contact solution available when using contacts.
-This is what you use to clean and store the contacts in, so that they don’t dry out.
-NEVER use water to clean your contacts!
+This is what you use to clean and store the contacts in, so that they don’t dry out or remain dirty.
+NEVER use regular water to clean your contacts!

 - ALWAYS change your contact lenses when it’s due!
-If you continue to wear ‘old’ contacts, you run the risk of getting an eye infection, or even soreness.
+If you continue to wear ‘old’ contacts, you run the risk of getting an eye infection.

 - NEVER mix up your contact lenses!
-This can lead to possible infections.
+This can also lead to possible infections.
 Most contact lenses cases have a large ‘L’ or a heart symbol for the pocket to keep the left eye contact in, and an ‘R’ for the right eye contact.
-My optician says it’s best to have a routine or sequence when putting them in – always put in the left one first.
+It's recommended to have a routine or sequence when putting them in – always put in the left one first.
 It’ll eventually become a habit.

 Contacts are not for everyone

 Sadly, not everyone can wear contacts.
 Some people find them irritating or painful, and others simply don’t want to bother with the responsibilities.